mezo-org/musd/docs/README.md

 `getTroveOwnersCount()`: get the number of active Troves in the system.

-`getPendingETHReward(address _borrower)`: get the pending collateral reward from liquidation redistribution events, for the given Trove.
+`getPendingCollateral(address _borrower)`: get the pending collateral from liquidation redistribution events, for the given Trove.

-`getPendingMUSDDebtReward(address _borrower)`: get the pending Trove debt "reward" (i.e. the amount of extra debt assigned to the Trove) from liquidation redistribution events.
+`getPendingDebt(address _borrower)`: get the pending Trove debt (i.e. the amount of extra debt assigned to the Trove) from liquidation redistribution events.

 `getEntireDebtAndColl(address _borrower)`: returns a Trove’s entire debt and collateral, which respectively include any pending debt rewards and collateral rewards from prior redistributions.